jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (h) details reasonably required by the chief executive for the administration of the student loan scheme.
 (7) As soon as possible after the time or times specified in a requirement under subsection (3), an institution must supply the information required to the chief executive or any employee or agent of the department authorised by the chief executive to receive such information.
 (8) Information supplied by an institution under subsection (7) must be in a form previously agreed between the institution and the chief executive under the Privacy Act 1993 (or, where they are unable to agree, in a form settled by the Privacy Commissioner appointed under the Privacy Act 1993), and may include coded information.
-(9) Section 104 of the Privacy Act 1993 applies as if subsection (1) of that section also provided that, in relation to the information matching programme in section 226A of the Education Act 1989, the Commissioner, before seeking a report on any of the matters in section 104(2)(a), (d), or (e) from a tertiary institution, must first seek a report on the matter from the department for the time being responsible for the administration of the Social Security Act 1964.
+(9) Section 104 of the Privacy Act 1993 applies as if subsection (1) of that section also provided that, in relation to the information matching programme in this section, the Commissioner, before seeking a report on any of the matters in section 104(2)(a), (d), or (e) from a tertiary institution, must first seek a report on the matter from the department for the time being responsible for the administration of the Social Security Act 1964.

 ### 226B Offences concerning information requests
 (1) Any institution that intentionally fails or refuses to comply with section 226A(7) commits an offence and is liable on summary conviction to the penalty specified in subsection (2).